ColinShaw/deep-recycle/README.md

 photos you don't need to keep all that many.
 You want to discard the ones that have a lot of spaces and distractions.
 Once you narrow those down you are going to want to crop the images so that they contain only trash, as we will be sampling blobs out of them.
+Since this is annoying, there are some images in `/data/trash/` that are already cropped.